robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 **Implementation**:

+Prerequisites:

+* You must have some Prometheus alerts already defined.
+Ex: HostHighCpuLoad

-Define a :ref:`customPlaybook <customPlaybooks>` that responds to our Prometheus alert:
+Define a :ref:`customPlaybook <customPlaybooks>` that responds to our Prometheus alert.

 Add the following YAML to the ``customPlaybooks`` Helm value: